kevinfAAA/kevs-project-portfolio-3/README.md

 ## Description: Code Institute Student Project 3:

-A program that successfully scrapes job information from the indeed.ie website It showcases my python ability.
+A program that successfully scrapes job information from the indeed.com website It showcases my python ability.

 A live program can be found [here](https://kevs-project-portfolio-3.herokuapp.com/).